5 Must-Visit Historical Pintxo Bars in San Sebastián

 Salty, savory Gildas are one of our favorite bites to enjoy at these storied spots.

 Love cheesecake?
 So do we.
 You’ll almost certainly find us at La Viña to get our fix.
-This San Sebastian classic has been home to the best cheesecake in the city, as well as a fixture on the local pintxos scene, since opening its doors in 1959.
+Since opening its doors in 1959, this classic is home to the best Basque cheesecake in San Sebastián, as well as being a fixture on the local pintxos scene.

 The Rivera family, who have owned the establishment ever since, takes great pride in every dish—prepared completely from scratch using only the finest ingredients—as well as in their first-rate customer service.
 Come for the famous cheesecake, stay for the nearly 60 years of history that will make you feel like part of the family.